xuejianxianzun/PixivBatchDownloader/README-EN.md

 ![PixivBatchDownloader](https://raw.githubusercontent.com/wiki/xuejianxianzun/PixivBatchDownloader/images/ui2.png)

-Some auxiliary functions have also been added, such as removing ads, quick collections, Add tag to unclassified work, and viewing pictures.
+Some auxiliary functions have also been added, such as removing ads, quick collections, add tag to unclassified work, and viewing pictures.

 # Install